 If you move out by the deadline and leave the property in satisfactory condition, then you’ll get the money.
-You'll likely have to agree to a final inspection where you’ll hand over the keys and get a check.
-The money you get is intended to pay for your relocation costs.
+You'll likely have to agree to a final inspection where you’ll hand over the keys and get payment.
+The money you get is supposed to help pay for your relocation costs.

-Cash-for-keys agreements are commonly offered following foreclosures and during evictions, and sometimes as part of a deed in lieu of foreclosure agreement.
+Banks commonly offer cash-for-keys agreements after foreclosures and during evictions, and sometimes as part of a deed in lieu of foreclosure agreement.
 You’re more likely to get this kind of offer if the bank is the buyer at the foreclosure sale and the property becomes REO.
 Having a cash-for-keys policy is a standard procedure with many foreclosing banks.

 Though, don’t get greedy.
 You shouldn't ask for more than what you reasonably believe you’ll need to relocate.
 If you ask for too much, the bank or other new owner might withdraw the offer.

 If you’re not comfortable negotiating a cash-for-keys deal on your own—or you have questions about how long you can legally live in the property—consider talking to a foreclosure lawyer.
 An attorney can tell you about your options before and after a foreclosure sale, inform you about foreclosure procedures in your state, and help you work out a cash-for-keys deal to help cover your relocation costs.

 If you can’t afford to hire a lawyer, consider talking to a HUD-approved housing counselor.